Effective Date: July 12, 2016

 - Use your information only as described here unless you tell us we can.

-- Notify you promptly if your information has been compromise.
+- Notify you promptly if your information has been compromised.

 We know your health information is very personal and we are committed to protecting your privacy.
 This Notice applies to The Nemours Foundation and its affiliated companies.
 View All Locations »